Unlocking Full Efficiency of Token Filtering in Large Language Model Training

 \begin{icompact} \item The gradients passed to the next nodes inherit the sparsity of the input gradients and the sparsity follows the same pattern as the input gradients (\ie, the gradients of filtered tokens are zeros).
 Thus if we shrink the sequence dimension at the initial gradients (\ie, removing the zeros), all the afterward gradients will be automatically reduced. \item The sequence dimension vanishes in the gradients of model parameters, which is reasonable since the parameters are independent of the sequence length, and we can directly shrink the sequence dimension to reduce the computational cost. \end{icompact}

-Instead of directly optimizing the sparse matrix computations, we leverage the above observations and propose to globally reduce the sequence dimension of the gradients and the saved variable in the backward computation graph to accelerate the computation. \Cref{fig:shrink_dim} illustrates the computation before and after reducing the sequence dimension.
+Instead of directly optimizing the sparse matrix computations, we leverage the above observations and propose to globally reduce the sequence dimension of the gradients and the saved variables in the backward computation graph to accelerate the computation.
 By shrinking the sequence dimension, we can transform the sparse GEMM to dimension-reduced dense computations with optimized performance.
-Compared with directly optimizing the sparse GEMM, transforming to dense GEMM is more effective since the dense GEMM has been well optimized on existing hardware.
+Compared with directly optimizing the sparse GEMM, transforming to dense GEMM is more effective since the dense GEMM has been well optimized in existing ML libraries.